lgmorand/training-aks-lab2/_entries/04-02 identity.md

 azure-vote-front   LoadBalancer   10.0.74.34     10.2.0.24   80:31365/TCP   30s
 ```

-Test your app in your browser: [http://EXTERNAL-IP-FRONT](http://EXTERNAL-IP-FRONT)
+Test your app: [http://EXTERNAL-IP-FRONT](http://EXTERNAL-IP-FRONT) If the application is not exposed on Internet (check why), you have to do a CURL command from a container (kubectl exec)

 {% endcollapsible %}